rizinorg/cutter/docs/source/building.rst

 alternatives – cmake and meson.

 In any case, there are obviously some requirements:

-- Radare2 installed from submodule
+* Radare2 installed from submodule
-- Qt 5.9 or above
+* Qt 5.9 or above
-- Python3.6
+* Python3.6
+* Breakpad installed using script (optional, disabled by default)

 Before compiling, note that we also provide binaries available for windows/linux/MacOS `here <https://github.com/radareorg/cutter/releases>`_.